 Allergy-Friendly Brownies

-This fudgy brownie recipe is naturally dairy-free, soy-free, vegan and egg-free.
+This fudgy no butter brownie recipe is naturally dairy-free, soy-free, vegan and egg-free.
 To make this popular dessert wheat and gluten-free as well, simply use a Gluten-Free all purpose flour.
 I like Bob's Red Mill Gluten-Free 1-to-1 Flour for cakes, cookies, quick breads, and brownies.

 Variations